hey-mike/Notes/DevOps/vagrant.md

 machines to override the global parameters

+## Important configuration
+*has_ssh* (boolean) - If true, then Vagrant will support SSH with the container.
+This allows vagrant ssh to work, provisioners, etc. This defaults to false.

+*link* (method, string argument) - Link this container to another by name.
+The argument should be in the format of (name:alias).
+Example: docker.link("db:db").
+Note, if you are linking to another container in the same Vagrantfile, make sure you call vagrant up with the --no-parallel flag.

 # Vagrant with docker
 The Docker provider does not require a Vagrant box.
 The config.vm.box setting is completely optional.

 A box can still be used and specified, however, to provide defaults.
 Because the Vagrantfile within a box is loaded as part of the configuration loading sequence, it can be used to configure the foundation of a development environment.

-In general, however, you will not need a box with the Docker provider.
+**In general, however, you will not need a box with the Docker provider.**

-## Important configuration
-*has_ssh* (boolean) - If true, then Vagrant will support SSH with the container.
-This allows vagrant ssh to work, provisioners, etc. This defaults to false.
+# box with docker provider
+- phusion/ubuntu-14.04-amd64
+- hashicorp/boot2docker

+# Custom boot docker on vagrant
+host-vagrant:
+1. Using ansible provision to install Docker onto Ubuntu